RBPlat to pay R1.5bn dividend but revises full year PGM output down

 THE cash keeps rolling in for South Africa’s platinum group metal (PGM) producers.

-Royal Bafokeng Platinum (RBPlat) today announced record interim profits owing to a healthy lift in production and a 50% improvement in the average rand-denominated 4E PGM to R42,600 per ounce for the six month period – a factor that will be a repeating theme as Sibanye-Stillwater, Northam Platinum, and Impala Platinum are yet to report their financial numbers.
+Royal Bafokeng Platinum (RBPlat) today announced record interim profits owing to a healthy lift in production and a 50% improvement in the average rand-denominated 4E PGM to R42,600 per ounce for the six month period – a factor that will be a repeating theme for the South African PGM mining sector as Sibanye-Stillwater, Northam Platinum, and Impala Platinum are yet to report their financial numbers.

 Despite the record performance, RBPlat kept to roughly the same dividend of its maiden announcement in February when it paid 575 cents per share.
 Today’s payout was for an interim dividend of 535 cents – equal to R1.5bn – on the back of headline share earnings of 1,831.9 cents (2020: 335.3 cents/share).

 The company’s CFO, Hanré Roussouw, said in March he wouldn’t be swayed from a course of financial discipline by the buoyant market which could correct in a flash and leave RBPlat exposed.
-Before the maiden dividend in February, RBPlat was heavily constrained as it battled to complete the R13.7bn Styldrift phase one project.
+Before the maiden dividend in February, RBPlat had spend several years of being heavily constrained as it battled to complete the R13.7bn Styldrift phase one project.

 RBPlat had, however, concluded the conversion and partial buy-back of R1.2bn in convertible bonds during the six month period.
 Cash increased year-on-year by about R2.9bn to close on June 30 at R3.63bn.